VTCSec/wargame-scorer/targets/README.md

 The following metadata is required:

  * name: the name of the target (displayed on the scoreboard)
- * ip: the ip address of the target
+ * host: the hostname or ip of the target
  * services: a list of service names that are active on this target

  Additionally, some services require additional settings (e.g., port